The Chronicles of Narnia: The Films

-So I'm surprised to be enjoying these film adaptations so far, The Lion, the Witch, and the Wardrobe, Prince Caspian, and The Voyage of the Dawn Treader.
-They're not great by any means, but impressive all things considered -- certainly better than the Harry Potter films (two of which I slept through), and I'd take them over a train wreck like Willow any day.
+So I'm surprised to be enjoying the film adaptations.
+They're not Lord of the Rings by any means, but impressive all things considered -- certainly better than the Harry Potter films (two of which I slept through), and I'd take them over a train wreck like Willow any day.
 Andrew Adamson and Michael Apted have made Narnia entertaining enough that I can forget why I hate the place.

 For the most part anyway.
 The Pevensie kids are still insufferable snots, except for Lucy who's impossible not to love.
 In the books she drew no sympathy from me when she was ridiculed and disbelieved, but now I feel for her.
 Her character dominates differently on screen, in contrast to her bratty siblings.
 Oppositely, the White Witch is a frightening piece of work, played very convincingly by Tilda Swinton.
 With Lewis' witch I could only imagine a caricature, but Swinton's incarnation is anything but (I was glad to see an evil witch with blond hair for a change), oozing fascist ice with glares and intonations.
 And the CGI Aslan looks like the real thing; Liam Neeson's voice was made for it.